libkafe/kafe/README.md

 #### Tasks

 All automation code in Kafe is divided in work units called tasks.
-A task is isolated unit of work that describes all actions needed to perform against local or remote systems.
+A task is isolated unit of work that describes all actions needed to perform against local or remote system.

 Tasks are independent, and there are no facilities to chain or relate tasks - this is by design.
 To share code and operations between tasks, you can use standard Lua functions.

 #### Inventory

 Kafe categorizes all remote servers by environment and role.
-And environment is a logical unit of remote servers - testing environment, staging environment, production environment, and so forth.
+An environment is a logical unit of remote servers - testing environment, staging environment, production environment, and so forth.
 A role is a logical unit of one or more servers performing the same infrastructure role - a database server, a web server, an application host, to name a few.
 Each inventory item can have one or more roles and environment.

 All remote servers in Kafe must be placed in inventory.
 Inventory is a list of remote servers with associated roles and environments.
 Each server can have one or more roles and can be present in one or more environments.